anza-xyz/agave/verified-packet-receiver/Readme.md

 This module implements the VerifiedPacketReceiver in the below architecture which encapsulates the functionality of receiving the verified packet batches from the vortexor.
-In the first impelementation, we use UDP to receive the verified packets from the vortexor.
+In the first implementation, we use UDP to receive the verified packets from the vortexor.
 It is designed to support other protocol option such as using QUIC.